 Blue Creek Appaloosas is a breeding ranch for Foundation Appaloosas.
 We are one of a handful of such breeders, mostly in the United States but some of which are in Canada, various European countries and elsewhere.
 Some of the pedigrees of our horses go back to those of the Palouse Indian Sam Fisher.
 The ultimate goal of the FA movement is to create purebred Appaloosas by breeding only Appaloosa to Appaloosa and not out crossing or cross breeding with any of the other fine light breeds of horses.
 If a photograph of a horse lacks a link to a pedigree, please know that all of our horses' pedigrees are available on the fine website, allbreedpedigree.com.

 BCA is a small operation with more than a dozen horses.
-We are expecting five foals in 2018 of which some will be for sale.
-Four of the 2018 foals will be GAP6 and one GAP5.
+We are expecting six foals in 2019 of which some will be for sale.
+Four of the 2019 foals will be GAP6 and two GAP5.
 We have to sell as many horses as we foal in order to not run out of room.
 We sold four in 2016 and five in 2017.
 Our foals are imprinted at birth.
 Many people comment on how friendly and easy to handle our horses are.

 We focus on disposition, conformation, and color, seeking outstanding individuals who excel in all three categories.
 Our horses receive basic natural horsemanship training and leave the premises eminently suitable for western pleasure and trail riding.
 Charles Potts put more than 500 miles on SHA Patchobys Design in 2014 including over 100 miles on the 50th Anniversary of the Chief Joseph Trail Ride in Wyoming and Montana.
 We are at a large distance from the bright lights and big Texas city for the National and World competition, but we show locally and regionally as time permits and our facilities are available for several youth in 4-H programs and otherwise.
 The pedigrees of our horses are usually available on the fine website, allbreed pedigrees.